DennyScott/UI-Developer-Skills/README.md

 ## Questions
 ### What are the differences between Web Gl and Canvas?
+Canvas allows for dynamic, scriptable rendering of 2D shapes and bitmap images.
+WebGL is a JavaScript API for rendering interactive 3D graphics and 2D graphics within any compatible web browser without the use of plug-ins.
+WebGL allows for hardware acceleration.

 ### What is the scope in Angular?
+Scope is the glue between application controller and the view.
+Data passed in the Scope can be used in both the view and the model.

 ### What are the benefits to Web GL?
+WebGl allows for both 3D graphics, used OpenGl Web under the hood, and allows for hardware acceleration.

 ### What is the purpose of Hardware(GPU) Acceleration?
+Hardware acceleration is the use of computer hardware (the GPU) to perform some functions faster than is possible in software running on a more general-purpose CPU

 ### Can you give some details about Agile Methodologies (Scrum/Kanban)
+* Scrum
+  * Scrum is an iterative and incremental agile software development framework for managing product development.
+  * Velocity
+  * Planning Poker
+  * Stories
+  * Backlog
+* Kanban
+  * Kanban is a method for managing knowledge work with an emphasis on just-in-time delivery while not overloading the team members.
+  * Stories

 ### What is TDD?
+Test-driven development (TDD) is an advanced technique of using automated unit tests to drive the design of software and force decoupling of dependencies.

 ### Have you ever tried Object-Oriented Javascript?
 What were your experiences like?
+Open Answer

 ### Scenario: A backend Developer has completed his REST API for your app.
 What does that mean?
+REST is an architecture style or design pattern used as a set of guidelines for creating web services which allow anything connected to a network.
+This mean the developer has completed a server for us, where we can now Update Post Insert and Remove data from.

 ### Whats Faster for Animations?
 Javascript or CSS?
 Why?
+Either argument has it's valid points.
+Javascript can technically faster as long as it uses CSS3 Transformations under the hood and specifically targets the hardware.
+If anyone says JQuery is faster, they're way off.
+If they mention that CSS 3 is faster then Jquery Animations, that is correct!

 ### Scenario: You've grabbed a story from the backlog, and started you first task.
 You opened your text editor, and are ready to start the feature.
 What are your first steps?
+Open Answer

 ### What is Local Storage used for?
+With local storage, web applications can store data locally within the user's browser.

 ### What are Private, Privlliged and Public functions in Javascript?
+Private Functions are functions wrapped in a closer and only usable within that function.

+Privlliged functions can be called publicly, but can also call the private functions within their home function.

+Public functions are connected to an object through its prototype and cannot call an objects private functions.

 ### What are services used for in Angular?
+Angular services are substitutable objects that are wired together using dependency injection (DI).
+You can use services to organize and share code across your app.

 ### Why would you develop an App with HTML 5?
+Many reasons, one code base and common HTML 5 familiarity being the largest reasons

 ### When developing in HTML 5, how would you deploy the app to:
 * **Mobile**
+  *  Use Cordova
 * **Web**
+  *  Should deploy as is, by spinning up a server.
 * **Desktop**
+  * You could use Node-Webkit to handle this.

 ### What is the window namespace used for in Javascript?
+Global Variables.

 ### What is Isomorphic Javascript?
+Frameworks that mix the Server and Client side Code.
+Ember Js, Meteor, etc.

 ### What sort of features are coming in ECMAScript 6?
+Classes, Modules, Syntax Sugar, etc.

 ### What is the Box Model?
+Box model is essentially a box that wraps around HTML elements, and it consists of: margins, borders, padding, and the actual content.

 ### Why can JQuery be bad for mobile?
+Dom Parsing is heavy for the CPU.
+On desktops, this is virtually not noticable.
+On Mobile though, this can chug the Mobile.

 ### How would you make an app feel/perform more Native?
+Open Answer.
+Animations, Performance, Movement, Velocity, Famous, CSS Transformations.

 ### Whats the major differences between HTML 5 and Native Apps?
+HTML 5 is a code once, run anywhere platform.
+They run on a web browser on the mobile device.
+Native has been specifically coded for that device.
+It has better access to the hardware, and doesn't require the overhead of a browser, but will not run on other devices.

 ### What is the difference between Skeumorphism and Flat Design?
+* Skuemorphic
+  * emulates the aesthetics of physical objects.
+* Flat
+  * a style of interface design which removes any stylistic choices that give the illusion of three-dimensions.
+Minimalist

 ### What is Material Design?
+Google Design.
+Material has physical surfaces and edges.
+Seams and shadows provide meaning about what you can touch.

 ### Scenario: Your project manager has asked you to start a new HTML 5 App.
 What are your first steps?
+Open Answer

 ### What is DRY?
+Don't Repeat Yourself.

 ### Scenario: A designer has handed you a new design for a web app, how do you begin moving the design to concept?

 ### What is a full stack developer?
+a Full Stack Developer is someone with familiarity in each layer, if not mastery in many and a genuine interest in all software technology.

 ### What are the benefits of using a "Prebuilt" framework, like bootstrap and ionic, to something like Famous and Backbone?

+Open Answer.
+Basically, framework already has commonly used "widgets" or functions, reducing the development time.

 ### Scenario: Your designer has handed you an mobile app design with light transitions between pages, how would you handle these animations?
+Open Answer

 ### How comfortable are you with Github?
 Do you have personal projects?
 Have you contributed to anything we can see publicly?
+Open Answer

 ### Name your faviourite javascript library, and why.
+Open Answer